shekhargulati/52-technologies-in-2016/04-slick/README.md

 > **In this tutorial, we will Slick version 3.1.1**

 In the `build.sbt` file shown above, we have first defined basic information about the project like name, version, and description.
 We have also specified that we are going to use Scala version `2.11.7`.
 After that we have declared few dependencies.
 The only required dependency is of `Slick`. `logback` is used for logging and `scalatest` will be used for writing test cases.
 In this tutorial, we will use `h2` database so we have declared its dependency as well. `h2` is an in-memory SQL database implementation written in `Java`.
 It runs in the same process as your application and is useful for testing and getting started purposes.
-For real apps, you will use databases like MySQL or PostgreSQL.
+For real apps, you should use databases like MySQL or PostgreSQL.

-Create a directory structure inside the `tasky` directory.
+Create the following directory structure inside the `tasky` directory.

 ```bash
 $ mkdir -p src/main/scala
 $ mkdir -p src/test/scala
 ```

-Now we have a basic Scala SBT project setup for Slick development.
+Now, we have a basic Scala SBT project setup for Slick application development.

 Next, import the project in your favorite IDE.